 Black Walnut – This herbal anti-parasitic is discussed in RxList and they say it can help with parasitic worm infections as well as other diseases like syphilis, diphtheria, and skin wounds.
 It’s helpful with pain and swelling and is commonly sold as a commercial tea in health food stores.

 Clove – Traditionally used for pathogens, this spice (which also comes in supplement form and essential oil form, is very strong.
 It contains a compound called eugenol, which was shown in this 2019 STUDY to reduce worm burden by 19.2%.

 Grapefruit seed extract or GSE – Many supplements and parasite cleanse supplements contain GSE because it has a broad spectrum of activity.
 Grapefruit kills the cell membranes (if applicable) of pathogens and reduces the replication of parasites, bacteria, and viruses.
 It also has strong anti-fungal activity.
 Be careful as this can spike drug levels, and interact with a host of medications, including cholesterol-targeting statins.

 Coumaric acid – Helps control larvae production, blocks eggs from hatching

-Tribulus terrestris – This contains some B sitosterol and other compounds that, when TESTED, was shown to help kill parasites after about 18 hours.
+Tribulus Terrestris – This contains some B sitosterol and other compounds that, when TESTED, were shown to help kill parasites after about 18 hours.